Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Discussion

 \paragraph{Scoring Candidate Responses} We identify two characteristics in human responses that distinguish them from model responses.
 Firstly, they are more concise and to the point.
 As indicated in Figure~\ref{fig:cm} (\textsc{Right}), human responses are significantly shorter, averaging 10 fewer tokens per response compared to GPT-3.5's responses.
 Secondly, we note that LLM responses tend to use more common words, yielding better fluency and generally smoother text compared to human responses.
 These characteristics present challenges in ranking responses from diverse sources.
 Human responses, due to their brevity and unique word choice, often have lower length-normalized log probabilities than model responses.
 This discrepancy leads to many margin violations during training using Eq. (\ref{eq:rank}), and more parameter updates to ensure human responses score higher than model outputs.

-To mitigate this, we assign a length scaling factor $\lambda$ of 0.85 to all model responses, including those from Llama-2-7B and GPT-3.5-turbo-0613, maintaining a $\lambda$ of 1.0 for human responses.
+To mitigate this, we assign a length scaling factor $\lambda$ of 0.85 to all model responses, including those from Llama-2-7b and GPT-3.5-turbo-0613, maintaining a $\lambda$ of 1.0 for human responses.
 This effectively shifts the log probability score distributions for model responses closer to human ones (Figure \ref{fig:dist-scores}), reducing margin violations.
 We are also exploring adjusting the margin size and curriculum learning, which gradually increases the difficulty of training samples to reduce violations, as potential directions for future research.

+\paragraph{Central Tendency Bias} LLMs such as Llama-2-7b and GPT-3.5 exhibit a central tendency bias~\cite{goldfarb-tarrant-etal-2020-content} in natural language inference.
+These models often predict \emph{Neutral} labels, leaning towards the ``center'' of possible labels.
+Figure \ref{fig:cm} presents the confusion matrix, with the x-axis representing predicted labels by Llama-2-7b and the y-axis showing human labels.
+The results show Llama-2-7b's tendency to predict neutral labels (indicated by the dark bar in the middle) and its avoidance of extreme labels like \emph{Entailment} or \emph{Contradiction}.
+A plausible reason could be Llama-2-7b's inadequate world knowledge impacting its task accuracy.
+Moreover, this tendency might originate from the models being trained on human annotations for instruction-following.
+They frequently give hedging responses to fulfill helpfulness and safety requirements, leading to outputs that are more neutral and less assertive.